owulveryck/owulveryck.github.io/content/post/20240612-datacontract-rag.md

 ---
-title: "The Future of Data Management: an enabler to AI devlopment?
-A basic illustration with RAG, Open Standards and Data Contracts"
+title: "The Future of Data Management: An Enabler of AI Development?
+A Basic Illustration with RAG, Open Standards, and Data Contracts"
 date: 2024-06-12T12:15:33+01:00
 lastmod: 2024-06-12T12:15:33+01:00
 images: [/assets/data-contract/domains.png]